 Students normally have a degree in music but applicants with equivalent practical experience are also accepted; some composing experience is preferred.
 We look for composers with a strong personal style, a flexible approach and an intelligent feel for drama and narrative.
 Candidates should normally be able to notate the music they wish to be performed acoustically, have an understanding of the main historical styles and be able to communicate with others using non-musical terms.
 It is essential that applicants have a strong and demonstrable interest in film.

-On receipt of the application form, duly completed and signed, each applicant will be provided with a link and password to download two film clips.
-They will be asked to write music to each of these clips, and return their completed work as Quicktime video files with sound and music track, either as downloadable links or as DVD’s sent to the school.
+Once we have processed your application, we will provide you with a link and password to download two film clips.
+You will be asked to write music to each of these clips and return the completed work as Quicktime video files with sound and music track as downloadable links via Dropbox or WeTransfer.

-On being accepted for interview by the school, the applicants will be invited to bring further material that may be of interest for examination at the discretion of the interviewers.
+If you are invited to attend an interview, you will be invited to bring further material that may be of interest for the selection panel at the discretion of the interviewers.

 How to Apply